ipgmvq/nodeweightedbudget/README.md

 # Installation

-The package can be installed as usual in Python: with `pip install nodeweightedbudget` command.
+The package can be installed (as usual in Python) with `pip install nodeweightedbudget` command.

 # How to use